Table of Contents

 2. Have the necessary information on hand.
 You may need the name, Social Security number, date of birth, and contact information for the authorized user you intend to add to the card.

 3. Check what will get reported to the credit bureaus.
-It’s important to find out if the card company will report credit information about the authorized user to the credit reporting bureaus.
-This will help the authorized user to establish a credit history.
+It’s important to find out if the card company will report credit information to the credit reporting bureaus for the authorized.
+This can help the authorized user establish a credit history.

 Removing an Authorized User on a Credit Card